New exactly solvable relativistic models with anomalous interaction: Dirac-Pauli equations and reduction SO(1,3) HG(1,2)

 We use Heaviside units with $\hbar=c=1$.

-Equation (\ref{1}) describes both the minimal and anomalous interaction of a Dirac fermion with an external electromagnetic field.
-Setting in (\ref{1}) $\lambda=0$ and supposing $e\neq0$ we come to an equation describing the anomalous interaction only, while for $e=0,\ \lambda\neq0$ we have a Dirac-Pauli equation describing a neutral fermion.
+Equation (\ref{1}) describes both the minimal and anomalous interaction of the Dirac fermion with an external electromagnetic field.
+Setting in (\ref{1}) $\lambda=0$ and supposing $e\neq0$ we come to the equation describing the anomalous interaction only, while for $e=0,\ \lambda\neq0$ we obtain the Dirac-Pauli equation describing a neutral fermion.
+In the latest case the parameter $g$ in (\ref{lambda}) is just the contribution to the Land\'e factor arising from the anomalous magnetic moment.

 Equation (\ref{1}) is transparently invariant with respect to the Lorentz group SO(1,3) which transforms time and space variables $x_0, x_1,x_2,x_3$ between themselves.
 Among the subgroups of this group there is the homogeneous Galilei group HG(1,2) which includes the transformations of variables $\tau,x_1,x_2$ where $\tau=(x_0+x_3)/2$ (for all non-equivalent subgroups of SO(1,3) and of the Poincar\'e group see \cite{Patera}).